azri92/quizdroid/README.md

 # QuizDroid
 INFO 498 Android Development | Homework 6

-An application that will allow users to take multiple-choice quizzes
+An application that will allow users to take multiple-choice quizzes.

+## NOTE
+This assignment has 5 parts, each in its own branch (Parts 1-5).

 # PART 1
 ## Stories